LoganHyslop/LoganHyslop.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a second year undergraduate at UCLA.
+My name is Logan Hyslop, and I am currently a second year undergraduate at UCLA.
 I will try to update this later with more facts about me, but for now I enjoy sailing, doing math, and I have ADHD.
 To be expanded on at some point (hopefully).

 Interests
 ======